0xWise64/SSRF_Listener/README.md

-# SSRF_Listener
+# About SSRF_Listener
 Simple script to listen for incoming http requests to detect SSRF vulnerability.
-The script is sample alternative of burp collaborator.
+The script is alternative of burpsuite collaborator.

 ## Setup and Usage

 - To use the script, you have to host it on your own web server making sure PHP is installed on your server:

 ```
 https://www.example.com/?vulnparm=http://yourserver.com
 ```

+## Examples

+- You can call your "SSRF_Listener" at any endpoint and it will log requests, as well as any HTTP request method.

 - If the target is vulnerable with SSRF, you will see the following response with the received request logged in the `req-time.log` file.

 ![Concept](https://user-images.githubusercontent.com/54465159/119440259-4213d380-bd24-11eb-8915-9a819a9960d7.PNG)